Holy Rosary Catholic Church

-The former Holy Rosary Catholic Church in Clarksburg, West Virginia was established in 1906 for the growing Slovak community.
+Holy Rosary Catholic Church is a former Roman Catholic church in Clarksburg, West Virginia that was established in 1906 for the growing Slovak community.

-The Holy Rosary Catholic Church closed in 1984 and was merged into the Immaculate Conception parish of Clarksburg and the Sacred Heart parish of Chester 3 due to a shortage of priests.4
+Holy Rosary Catholic Church closed in 1984 when it was merged into the Immaculate Conception parish and the Sacred Heart parish of Chester 3 due to a shortage of priests.
+4

 As of mid-2017, the former Holy Rosary Catholic Church has been reopened as the First Missionary Baptist Church.